corneliusdavid/hugo-pascalinia/README.md

     highlightBgColor = "#34363b";  # card and circle navigation background color for discrete card mode

-    enableSearch = true  # enable search page
+    enableSearch = true  # enable search page searchbarEverywhere = true  # if the searchbar should be shown in every page; requires enableSearch searchMenuLink = false  # add a search link to the navigation menu; requires enableSearch

     # enable comments support with commento using the script from your server
     commento = "https://example.com/js/commento.js"